HTTP-RPC/Kilo/README.md

 * `Iterable`: array
 * `java.util.Map` or Java bean: object

-If a method returns `void` or `Void`, an HTTP 204 response will be returned to the caller.
-If a method returns `null`, an HTTP 404 response will be returned.
+By default, an HTTP 200 response is returned when a service method completes successfully.
+However, if a method returns `void` or `Void`, an HTTP 204 response will be returned.
+If a method returns `null`, HTTP 404 will be returned.

 #### Custom Result Encodings
 Although return values are encoded as JSON by default, subclasses can override the `encodeResult()` method of the `WebService` class to provide a custom encoding.
 See the method documentation for more information.